HDEnt327/Mai-Kook-DX/README.md

 Run bot.py, and you're good to go!

 Invite your bot to a server, send `/phelp`, and it should reply the help menu

-## List of used bots

-HDEnt327/PEBot (original code)

-Diving-Fish/mai-bot (modified to work with khl.py and KOOK api)

 ## License